 At Allenbourn, we are committed to equipping our pupils with the attitudes, values, skills and knowledge that they need in order to be successful in their futures.
 As part of this aim, we focus on raising aspirations and providing pupils with a stable and structured careers programme.
 By using the Gatsby benchmarks, we are committed to ensuring that our pupils have clear goals for their educational progress.
 We aim to ensure that pupils are well-informed and equipped to make decisions regarding their future, by the time they leave for their upper school education.

 In Key Stage Two, pupils are challenged to think about the stereotypes that may impact upon their decisions when looking at future career paths, and to explore the huge range of career options that are available to them.

 Throughout Key Stage Three, pupils are also provided with clear information about career paths and the labour market to inform their own decisions.
 Links to potential careers, to real life contexts and the links between subjects and careers are woven throughout the curriculum.
 In addition to this, pupils are provided with opportunities to learn how the different STEM subjects help people gain entry to, and be successful in, a wide range of careers.
-We aim to provide pupils with meaningful encounters with employers and higher education providers during their time at the school; enrichment activities include visiting speakers, an annual trip for Year 7 to a careers fair, visits and trips to places of work and universities, and mini-enterprise in Year 8.
-Pupils are given clear, independent guidance about different pathways, including college, employment and apprenticeships as part of their transition to upper school.
+We aim to provide pupils with meaningful encounters with employers and higher education providers during their time at the school; enrichment activities including a range of visiting speakers and access to a careers fair.

 Every pupil, and their parents, should have access to good quality information about future study options and labour market opportunities.
 Pupils in Year 7 and 8 will have access to careers information and advice, preparing them for choosing their 'options' in Year 9.
 Some useful websites are listed below.

 Are you an Employer or Educator?